Overview of substance use disorders and overdose

 Cocaine use disorder

 Cocaine is a controlled illicit, highly addictive stimulant drug that is usually either insufflated (snorted), injected, or smoked in its freebase form (crack).
 Cocaine use is normally occasional, with the majority of users not meeting the criteria for cocaine use disorder.
-The DSM-5-TR classifies cocaine use disorder as mild, moderate, or severe defined by the number of symptoms within a 12-month period.[5]
+In 2022, approximately 23 million people had used cocaine globally.[1]
+Genomic studies and twin and family cohort studies suggest that there are genes with allelic variants that do predispose to stimulant dependence.[9][10]
+Diagnosis of cocaine use disorder is based on clinical assessment via a combination of patient interview, collateral history, and review of available medical records.
 Chronic use can lead to scarring of heart tissue and myocardial hypertrophy and other changes collectively known as myocardial remodeling.
 These changes constitute the substrate for the occurrence of lethal arrhythmias.
 Cocaine use causes a hyperadrenergic state associated with abnormal mentation.
 The symptoms of any hyperadrenergic state include nausea, jitteriness, trouble concentrating, anxiety, paranoia, and euphoria.

 Cocaine toxicity

+Cocaine toxicity usually occurs in the setting of recreational misuse.
 Refers to adverse events that occur within minutes or hours of excessive cocaine use.
+More rarely, unintentional toxicity occurs in individuals carrying drugs in body cavities for the purpose of smuggling (body packing) or avoiding legal punishment (body stuffing).
 These events, which can occur in combination or isolation, include hyperthermia, rhabdomyolysis, dysrhythmia, ischemia, intracranial hemorrhage, agitation, psychosis, and seizures.

 Some patients may die suddenly before treatment can be given.